sybrew/the-seo-framework/readme.txt

 	* WP 5.4 (TODO 5.5?) or higher is now required, from WP 5.1 or higher.
 		* TODO Reason: Removal of timezone patches: lookup 'WP 5.3' in code.
 TODO Should we?
 Other plugins might mess it up still?
 			* Mind the gmdate()/date()/get_the_date/gmt2date()/->post_date function calls.
+			* -> Removal of set_timezone/reset_timezone()
 		* TODO Flex patch (lookup 'WP 5.4').
 		* TODO Archive title patch (lookup 'WP 5.5')
 		* TODO Auto-update patch (lookup 'WP 5.5')
 		* TODO Core sitemaps patch (lookup 'WP 5.5')
 * **Changed:**
-	* The styled optimized sitemap now has its content centered.
+	* The styled optimized sitemap now has its content centered, and is fully responsive.
 * **Improved:**
 	* TODO The plugin is now TODO% faster (PHP/JS/CSS/etc.).
 	* Images are now fetched faster from the content.